• Skip to primary navigation

 Below are the ingredients needed to make Cinnamon Pinwheel Cookies.
 This recipe requires only 8 ingredients, all of which are pantry staples that you may already have on hand.

-Ingredients needed to make Cinnamon Pinwheel Cookies.
+The ingredients needed to make Cinnamon Pinwheel Cookies.

 • Vanilla Extract: Use real vanilla extract, not imitation vanilla.